Lay3rLabs/WAVS/docs/QUICKSTART.md

 # Quickstart

-This guide walks you through running [EigenLayer's Hello World AVS](https://docs.eigenlayer.xyz/developers/quickstart) example as a service using WAVS locally.
+This guide walks you through how to set up your environment, deploy an example service, and run a task.

 ## Setup